 - Use pans with flat bottoms and handles that are easily grasped and stay cool.
 Avoid using unstable, warped, easily tipped or loose-handled pans.
 Also avoid using pans, especially small pans, with heavy handles as they could be unstable and easily tip.
 Pans that are heavy to move when filled with food may also be hazardous. - Be sure utensil is large enough to properly contain food and avoid boilovers.
 Pan size is particularly important in deep fat frying.
-Be sure pan will accommodate the volume of food that is to be added as well as the bubble action of fat. - To minimize burns, ignition of flammable materials and spillage due to unintentional contact with the utensil, DO NOT extend handles over adjacent burners.
-ALWAYS turn pan handles toward the side or back of the appliance, not out into the room where they are easily hit or reached by small children. - NEVER let a pan boil dry as this could damage the utensil and the - Follow the manufacturer's directions when using oven cooking bags. - Only certain types of glass, glass/ceramic, ceramic or glazed utensils are suitable for rangetop surface or oven usage without breaking due to the sudden change in temperature.
-Follow manufacturer's instructions when using glass. - This appliance has been tested for safe performance using conventional cookware.
-DO NOT use any devices or accessories that are not specifically recommended in this guide.
-DO NOT use eyelid covers for the surface units, stovetop grills, or add-on oven convection systems.
-The use of devices or accessories that are not expressly recommended in this manual can create serious safety hazards, result in performance problems, and reduce the life of the components of the appliance.
+Be sure pan will accommodate the volume of food that is to be added as well as the bubble action of fat. - To minimize burns, ignition of flammable materials and spillage due to unintentional contact with the utensil, DO NOT extend handles over adjacent surface burners.
+ALWAYS turn pan handles toward the side or back of the appliance, not out into the room where they are easily hit or reached by small children. - NEVER let a pan boil dry as this could damage the utensil and the appliance. - Follow the manufacturer's directions when using oven cooking bags. - Only certain types of glass, glass/ceramic, ceramic or glazed utensils are suitable for rangetop surface or oven usage without breaking due to the sudden change in temperature.
+Follow manufacturer's instructions when using glass.